 The images represent women and motherhood; the cloth (almost tribal) symbolising a tribe of women surrounded by ancient wisdom and reclaiming the power to be free.
 Expressing their unique and personal journeys, through a collaborative and performative photographic process.

 Seni [Transition] is a series of images that celebrate mother and child connections.
-Three mothers: Cassie, Diana, and Emily - all from a Japanese heritage - are photographed, and filmed, with their children intertwined within large pieces of hand-woven, lightweight cloth (created using the traditional Japanese Saori philosophy) in an expressive and playful way.
+Three mothers: Cassie, Diana, and Emily - all from a Japanese heritage - are photographed, and filmed, with their children intertwined within large pieces of hand-woven, lightweight cloth (created using the traditional Japanese Saori philosophy) expressively and playfully.

 The philosophy of Saori promotes a freestyle way of weaving; encouraging expression through individual hand-crafted cloths and promoting uniqueness through natural irregularities in the weave.
 The large pieces of fabric produced are fine, lightweight, and hand-crafted from silk: a beautiful dressing that resembles the fluidity, delicateness, and strength of human connections.
 The images, and video, are almost cocoon-like - but with playful movement - representing connectivity, freedom, and caring.